 Product Review and Laundry Recommendations

-I gave Arm & Hammer Plus OxiClean liquid laundry detergent several tests with our normal home laundry in cold, warm, and hot water.
+I gave Arm and Hammer Plus OxiClean liquid laundry detergent several tests with our normal home laundry in cold, warm, and hot water.
 I also tested it on cotton muslin squares that I had prestained with ketchup, mud, grass and cooking oil.

 When tested in cold water, lightly soiled clothes came out clean and smelling fresh.
 However, the stains on the muslin squares were not all removed.
 I tested again using a bit of the liquid detergent to pretreat the stains.
 I worked the liquid into the stains using my fingers and let the squares sit for fifteen minutes before washing with cold water.
 There were still mixed results.
 The ketchup and grass stains were removed; however, traces of the mud and cooking oil remained.

 The results were better in warm and hot water.
 For oily stains on natural fiber fabrics, you will usually have better results with hot water temperatures.
-However, exceptionally tough stains require more enzymes to break down the stains than contained in Arm & Hammer Plus OxiClean.
+However, exceptionally tough stains require more enzymes to break down the stains than contained in Arm and Hammer Plus OxiClean.

 My biggest complaint is about the container lid.
 The measuring lines in the cap are impossible to see and it is very easy to use too much, especially in a front-load or top-load high-efficiency washer.
 After measuring with standard utensils, I used a permanent ink marker to indicate the exact amounts needed on the inside of the cap.
 Remember, for a normal-sized load in a high-efficiency washer, you only need two to three tablespoons.
 Add a bit more if the load is exceptionally large.

-If you have sensitive skin, I would suggest using Arm & Hammer Plus OxiClean Free and Clear.
+If you have sensitive skin, I would suggest using Arm and Hammer Plus OxiClean Free and Clear.
 It performs equally well but contains no allergic reaction-causing fragrances or dyes.
 Dyes are a leading skin irritant.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.